Top Reasons Employers

 What background check services does GoodHire offer?

 GoodHire offers more than 100 pre-employment screening and background checks, making it your one-stop resource for all of your background check needs.
-Some of the broad categories of background checks offered include: employment verification, education verification, identity verification, driving record checks, criminal records, credit checks, drug screening, civil court checks, healthcare sanctions checks and international background checks.
+Some of the broad categories of background checks offered include: employment verification, education verification, identity verification, professional reference checks, driving record checks, criminal records, credit checks, drug screening, civil court checks, healthcare sanctions checks and international background checks.

 With so many types of background checks to choose from, we understand that it may feel overwhelming.
 GoodHire’s team of specialists can help you determine which checks make sense for you based on your industry, employment screening policy, your company location and your candidates’ locations, and the positions you’re filling.
 We offer maximum flexibility and an opportunity to customize packages to meet your specific background check needs.